-Homemade gifts might take a little more time and forethought than just buying from a shop.
-But the extra care that goes into a homemade present means your friends and family will be even more chuffed with the results.
+Homemade gifts might take a little more time and thought than just buying from a shop.
+But the extra care that goes into a homemade present means your friends and family will be even more chuffed finding what’s under their Christmas tree.
 Whether you need something for your other half, children, or grandchildren, crafting something from scratch (or almost from scratch) is bound to go down well.

 Gifts for little ones

-Giving a gift to a keen young reader?
+Are you giving a gift to a keen young reader?
 Design and create a personalised bookmark just for them.
 Decorate it with quotes and images from their favourite book, or craft an origami version of their favourite animal to use as a bookmark instead.
 You can even add a fun homemade tassel to spruce it up even more.

-Homemade jigsaw puzzle
+2. Homemade jigsaw puzzle

 A perfect gift for young kids, a homemade jigsaw puzzle is also great for anyone whose crafting skills are a little rusty.
 You can probably rustle this up with materials you already have at home.
 But feel free to splash out on colourful cardbo ard or soft felt if you want to make it a little more luxurious.

-Christmas noughts and crosses
+3. Christmas noughts and crosses

 Make an easy tic-tac-toe board and use colourful Christmas ornaments to make a homemade version of this classic game.
 If you don't want to risk breaking your beloved baubles, find some pebbles and paint them in a Christmas theme instead.
 Think snowmen and Father Christmases rather than simple crosses and circles.

 A snow globe is an excellent gift for little ones, but you could also give it as a home decor item for older friends.
 You can create it with an empty jam jar and glittery sprinkles you can buy online.